Eddie Rosario Preview, Player Props: Braves vs. Pirates

-Eddie Rosario and his .390 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Pittsburgh Pirates and Johan Oviedo on September 9 at 7:20 PM ET.
+After batting .297 with a double, a triple, a home run, four walks and six RBI in his past 10 games, Eddie Rosario and the Atlanta Braves take on the Pittsburgh Pirates (who will start Luis Ortiz) at 1:35 PM ET on Sunday.

-In his most recent game, he collected three RBI (going 2-for-4 with a home run) against the Pirates.
+In his most recent game he had a one-hit performance (1-for-4) against the Pirates.

 Eddie Rosario Game Info & Props vs. the Pirates